SirWaffle/Hallucinator/README.md

 - cut method modifications for higher res images

 ## roadmap
+- masking to prevent modifications in certain places, masking to provide specific prompts in certain locations
 - integration via plugins to art programs for itneractive generation
-- server mode for a dedicated interactive instance on a local machine
+- interactive server mode for a dedicated interactive instance on a local machine